ucloud/terraform-provider-ucloud/website/docs/d/projects.html.markdown

 # ucloud_projects

-This data source providers a list of projects owned by user with finance permission.
+This data source providers a list of projects owned by user according to finance permission and name.

 ## Example Usage